 Darren Davis and Brian Silver find that “the greater people’s sense of threat, the lower their support for civil liberties.”
 This effect is attenuated by the people’s trust in government but fairly consistent across nearly all political affiliations and demographics.

 There is a large literature that links an optimistic outlook on life to positive health outcomes.
 While it is interesting to read and think about this, one should be prudent not to over-interpret these findings and consider carefully if it is possible to think of these relationships as causal:

-Studies have found a link between an individual's optimism/pessimism (measured by surveys) and their health outcomes.
-Julia Boehm and Laura Kubzansky reviewed over 200 published studies to investigate the link between a positive psychological outlook (optimism, life satisfaction and happiness) and cardiovascular health.18 They found that a positive psychological outlook was strongly associated with a reduced risk of cardiovascular disease: “For example, the most optimistic individuals had an approximately 50% reduced risk of experiencing an initial cardiovascular event compared to their less optimistic peers."19 Boehm et al. (2011) also find a link between optimism and the composition of cholesterol in the blood.
-Optimistic individuals had higher levels of good cholesterol and lower levels of triglycerides.20
+Studies have found a link between an individual’s optimism/pessimism (measured by surveys) and their health outcomes.
+Julia Boehm and Laura Kubzansky reviewed over 200 published studies to investigate the link between a positive psychological outlook (optimism, life satisfaction and happiness) and cardiovascular health.20

 Dire predictions for the future are nothing new.
 Indeed we can go back centuries or even millennia and find plenty of examples of pessimistic accounts of the future of the world.

-The infographic below shows a series of predictions for the year in which the world will end – from religious figures to scientists like John Napier and Isaac Newton.
+This infographic shows a series of predictions for the year in which the world will end – from religious figures to scientists like John Napier and Isaac Newton.

-End of the world predictions – The Economist22
+End of the world predictions – The Economist24

-The beautiful visualisation below presents a time of predictions of the future as foretold in novels.
+This beautiful visualization presents a time of predictions of the future as foretold in novels.